Observationally driven Galactic double white dwarf population for LISA: Assembling a mock population for LISA

 Note that the maximum separation detectable by \textit{LISA}, $a_{\rm max }$, depends on the total mass of the binary through Kepler's law.
 For example, \textit{LISA}'s low-frequency limit of 0.1\,mHz corresponds to an orbital separation of $\sim$0.0049\,au for a 0.6\,\msun+0.6\,\msun\ DWD, which decreases to $\sim0.0043$\,au for a 0.6\,\msun+0.2\,\msun\ DWD.
 Therefore, we sample a statistically significant number of DWD masses, as described in Section~\ref{sec:wd_masses}, and compute $f_{\rm DWD}$ each time.
 We then take the median of the resulting distribution as representative of the entire population.
 The obtained median $f_{\rm DWD}=0.010 \pm 0.003$ yields $(26 \pm 6) \times 10^6$ DWDs in the \textit{LISA} frequency band, where the reported error accounts for the uncertainties of $\rho_{\rm WD, \odot}$ and $f_{\rm DWD}$.
+Only a small fraction of this total number is expected to be individually resolved, while the remaining majority will contribute to the unresolved confusion signal (see Section~\ref{sec:results}).
 Note that our estimate of the DWD total number has been obtained using the best-fit value of $\alpha=-1.3$ derived in \citet{maoz18}.
+This value implies a relatively flat separation distribution in logarithmic scale, consistent with BPS simulations, and with a DTD of $\sim t^{-1}$ (see Section~\ref{sec:DWD_separations}).
 Varying $\alpha$ within the 1$\sigma$ confidence interval results in $\pm 10\,$per cent variation in the DWD total number.

 We highlight that our estimate of the DWD total number scales with the Galactic disc volume, the WD local density $\rho_{\rm WD,\odot}$, and the DWD fraction $f_{\rm DWD}$.
-Importantly, this also means that our results (cf. Section~\ref{sec:results}) can be re-scaled to desired values of $\rho_{\rm WD,\odot}$ and $f_{\rm DWD}$ when these values will be better constrained by new observations and larger samples.
+Importantly, this also means that our results (see Section~\ref{sec:results}) can be re-scaled to desired values of $\rho_{\rm WD,\odot}$ and $f_{\rm DWD}$ when these values will be better constrained by new observations and larger samples.